microsoft/Application-Insights-Workbooks/Documentation/DataSources/PrivateWorkbooksDeprecation.md

 To continue using your Private Workbooks after June 30, 2021 **you will need to create a copy** before June 30, 2021 by using 'Save' or 'Save As' to make them Shared Workbooks.
 This will require you to select a subscription, resource group, and region where you have write access.

 This will not change where you find your workbook or the content of your workbook.
-Any new workbook you create hereafter will be Standard (Shared) Workbooks.
+Any new workbooks you create hereafter will be Shared Workbooks.

 ### Things to remember

 1. You'll be able to update (edit and save) existing Private Workbooks until June 30, 2021 as is After June 30, 2021, it will not be possible to save Private workbook and you will need to "save" or "save as"
-2. Any new workbook you create will be Standard workbook.
+2. Any new workbook you create will be Shared workbook.
+3. 'Save' on a Private Workbook will invoke the 'Save As' function.
-3. 'Save as' on Private Workbook will create Standard Workbook
+4. 'Save as' on Private Workbook will create Shared Workbook

 # How should you proceed?
 ### Identify Private Workbooks